UPPMAX/programming_formalisms/docs/reading/README.md

 # Reading

-These are papers that have influenced the course
+These are papers that have influenced the course.

 <!-- markdownlint-disable MD013 --><!-- Tables cannot be split up over lines, hence will break 80 characters per line -->